dy/sprae/r&d.md

 - Per-directive doesn't read attributes order and init directives independently ~ Practically linear in-order init doesn't make much service either here
 - Per-directive is a bit hard to deal with scopes

+## [ ] avoid updating unchanged directives if values don't affect them

+? what if we use preact/signals to subscribe only to required props?
+-> parseExpr is going to need to be handled by core.js (not directives), and detect & subscribe to dependencies itself -> so that directive updator gets invoked only when any of expr dependencies change